netobserv/network-observability-operator/docs/FlowCollector.md

         </td>
         <td>false</td>
       </tr><tr>
-        <td><b>enableTCPDrop</b></td>
+        <td><b>enablePktDrop</b></td>
         <td>boolean</td>
         <td>
-          Enable the TCP drop flows logging feature.
+          Enable the Packets drop flows logging feature.
 This feature requires mounting the kernel debug filesystem, so the eBPF pod has to run as privileged.
 If the spec.agent.eBPF.privileged parameter is not set, an error is reported.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>